-The ironic thing is that many people who are steadfast advocates of traditional “clean” bodybuilding diets will simply run out of willpower after a short period of time and go on absolute binges of nutrient-devoid foods (colloquially known as “cheat” days).
+The ironic thing is that many people who are steadfast advocates of traditional “clean” bodybuilding diets will simply run out of willpower after a short period and go on absolute binges of nutrient-devoid foods (known as “cheat” days).
 Binge eating, in any capacity, can and will wreak havoc on your physique and psychological connection with food.

 Balancing Macronutrient Intake Throughout the Day

-The last drawback to address about IIFYM is that it doesn’t inherently stipulate anything with regards to macronutrient balance and the quality of protein source with each meal.
+The last drawback to address about IIFYM is that it doesn’t inherently specify anything with regards to macronutrient balance and the quality of protein source with each meal.

-Ultimately though, calories are what determine whether we gain or lose weight, but there will certainly be different physiological ramifications from a diet that doesn’t properly balance out macronutrient intake.
+Ultimately though, calories are what determine whether we gain or lose weight, but there will certainly be different physiological consequences from a diet that doesn’t properly balance out macronutrient intake.

-To illustrate this point, here are two isocaloric (equal calorie) diet plans that have identical macronutrient intakes (~2100 calories consisting of 150g protein, 235g carbohydrate, and 65g fat) but have extremely differing macronutrient balance throughout the day:
+To illustrate this point, here are two diet plans that have identical macronutrient intakes (~2100 calories consisting of 150g protein, 235g carbohydrate, and 65g fat) but have extremely differing macronutrient balance throughout the day:

-Diet Layout 1 (Balanced intake with higher carbs peri-workout)
+Diet Layout 2 (balanced intake with higher carbs pre-workout)

-The calorie balances at each meal are relatively close between these two diets, but the macronutrient balance is greatly skewed in Diet Layout 1 and would likely deliver unwanted results.
+The calorie balances of each meal are relatively close between these two diets, but the macronutrient balance is greatly skewed in Diet Layout 1 and would likely deliver unwanted results.

 The first diet neglects protein and fats in the first three meals and overloads carbs early on as well.
-It wouldn’t be prudent to gorge on all those carbs early on and neglect them around the training time frame in favor of fats.
-Also, the last meal of the day in Diet Layout 1 has an exorbitant amount of protein in it.
+It wouldn’t be smart to eat all those carbs early on and neglect them around the training time frame in favor of fats.
+Also, the last meal of the day in Diet Layout 1 has a large amount of protein in it.

-Obviously Diet Layout 1 is an extreme example of how someone could theoretically go about their eating patterns, but it still serves a purpose as many readers of this article may have an inherent extremist mentality.
+Obviously, Diet Layout 1 is an extreme example of how someone could theoretically go about their eating patterns, but it still serves a purpose as many readers of this article may have this kind of mentality.

 This diet comparison is mainly meant to illustrate the point that IIFYM can be misconstrued to mean that macronutrient distribution throughout the day doesn’t matter when trying to improve body composition, which is simply not the case.

-At the end of the day, eat as many meals as you like/can stay consistent with so long as you avoid the extremes of eating say 10 times per day or only once per day.
+At the end of the day, eat as many meals as you like so long as you avoid the extremes of eating say 10 times per day or only once per day.

 Psychology of Dieting: What IIFYM Teaches Us

-By this point you have hopefully grasped the overarching concept behind IIFYM–that flexibility and elasticity in one’s diet is indeed more favorable for long-term health than traditional bodybuilding/“clean” diets.
+By this point you have hopefully grasped the overarching concept behind IIFYM: that flexibility and elasticity in one’s diet are indeed more favorable for long-term health than traditional bodybuilding “clean” diets.

-It’s such a shame that people actually believe that’s a great way to eat when the reality is quite the opposite.
-Bodybuilders especially seem to just assume that sacrifices must be made and this means that tasteful food is no option when it comes to diet.
+It’s a shame that people believe that’s a great way to eat when the reality is quite the opposite.
+Bodybuilders especially seem to just assume that sacrifices must be made and that tasty food is not an option when it comes to diet.

-It’s actually quite ironic that many health/fitness enthusiasts spend practically half their day in the kitchen and most of them can’t think of anything more creative/tasteful to eat than plain chicken and steamed rice.
+It’s actually quite ironic that many health and fitness enthusiasts spend practically half their day in the kitchen and most of them can’t think of anything more creative or tasty to eat than plain chicken and steamed rice.

-Really?
-Don’t succumb to the idea that eating a healthy diet means sticking to bland, boring foods and monotony because it’s that sort of thinking that will ultimately make you dread it.
+Don’t succumb to the idea that eating a healthy diet means sticking to bland and boring foods because that sort of thinking will ultimately make you dread it.
 One thing newcomers to IIFYM should know is that restriction doesn’t necessarily make something healthy.

-There is certainly an emotional/psychological connection with human eating behavior, so you should eat foods you genuinely enjoy while making sure to achieve your macronutrient and micronutrient quotas; these two things are most certainly not mutually exclusive.
+There is certainly an emotional and psychological connection with human eating behavior.
+You should eat foods you genuinely enjoy while making sure to achieve your macronutrient and micronutrient quotas; these two things are most certainly not mutually exclusive.

-You want to be “hardcore”?
-Than use your brain and figure out how to implement foods you genuinely want to eat into your diet.
+Do you want to be “hardcore”?
+Then use your brain and figure out how to implement foods you genuinely want to eat into your diet.
 That’s the quintessential essence of someone who has control over their life and has found a proper, healthy balance with their food intake.

-When you think about the biological basis for eating, it really boils down to being something that sustains us, and nourishes us, both mentally and physically.
-Eating is not a chore, nor should it be taken for granted given how privileged first-world countries are to have plenty of food.
+When you think about the biological basis for eating, it really boils down to being something that sustains and nourishes us, both mentally and physically.
+Eating is not a chore, nor should it be taken for granted.

 - Smith, C. F., Williamson, D. A., Bray, G. A., & Ryan, D. H. (1999).
 Flexible vs. Rigid dieting strategies: relationship with adverse behavioral outcomes.Appetite, 32(3), 295-305.